 Once you have submitted your complete student intake package, we will schedule a meeting with you and an Accessibility Advisor.
-Your Advisor will review your documentation and work with you to outline appropriate and reasonable accommodations and supports.
+Your Advisor will review your documentation and work with you to create an appropriate accommodation plan uniquely tailored to your needs and your academic program.